 - Make copies of important documents (mortgage papers, insurance, bank information, passport, deeds, receipts for any expensive household items, etc.).
-Keep copies in your home and originals in a safe place outside of your home, like a safe deposit box in a bank. - · Take photos of your most valuable possessions (jewelry, antique furniture, electronics, musical instruments).
-Keep a set of pictures in your home and store a duplicate set on a flash drive, USB drive, or a CD outside of your home with other important documents. - Make an itemized list of other possessions, such as small appliances, clothes, books, etc. - · Review and know what your flood insurance policy covers, and contact your agent to verify that you have the proper level of coverage. - Have an emergency plan: - " Create a safety/emergency kit.
-You may refer to the enclosed Disaster Supplies Kit checklist or visit www.floodsmart.gov for more info. - " Have an emergency contact (preferably someone who is out of state) and emergency numbers posted by the phone(s). - " Plan and practice with your family flood evacuation routes (home, work, school, etc.) that are on higher ground. - " Have a plan to protect your pets. - " Visit www.disasterhelp.gov or www. floodsmart.gov or call 1-888-435-6637 for more info.
+Keep copies in your home and originals in a safe place outside of your home, like a safe deposit box in a bank. - Take photos of your most valuable possessions (jewelry, antique furniture, electronics, musical instruments).
+Keep a set of pictures in your home and store a duplicate set on a flash drive, USB drive, or a CD outside of your home with other important documents. - Make an itemized list of other possessions, such as small appliances, clothes, books, etc. - Review and know what your flood insurance policy covers, and contact your agent to verify that you have the proper level of coverage. - Have an emergency plan: - " For step-by-step instructions on building your Family Emergency Plan visit www.FLGetA-Plan.com.
+The plan includes suggestions for a Disaster Supply Kit, shelter information, emergency contacts, and information on your local emergency management agency.